andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 comments: true
 ---

-Recently I was giving a training on the PostgreSQL query planner output, describing the bits of information.
+Recently, I was giving a training and showinf the PostgreSQL query planner output.
 We discussed the "Rows Removed by Filter" count as we prepared to add an index.

 The count was one less than the total row count, which made sense since the query had a `LIMIT` of 1, and was finding a unique value.